djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/create-project.md

 ---
 Now, we can go ahead and create a new project.

-In the **Projects** section, you can simply select the "+" symbol to create a new project.
+In the **Projects** section, click the "+" symbol to create a new project.

-Or use the link here to trigger a [New Project](https://dataplatform.cloud.ibm.com/projects/new-project?context=wx) creation.
+Or, use the link here to trigger a [New Project](https://dataplatform.cloud.ibm.com/projects/new-project?context=wx) creation.

 ![create-new-project](assets/create-new-project.png)